 Although this interview may still be months or later in the future, knowing what to expect will help you feel more confident and prepared when that important day comes.

-Whether your interview is here in the U.S. or abroad, the interviewing officer’s primary goal will be to assess the authenticity of the marriage.
-Questions can focus on the history of your relationship, your daily activities as a married couple, and your future plans as a couple.
+Whether your interview will take place in the United States or abroad, the interviewing officer’s primary goal will be to determine whether your marriage is authentic — in other words, not based on fraud.
+Questions can focus on, for example, the history of your relationship, your daily activities as a married couple, and your future plans together.

 - How did you meet?

-- Where were some of your first dates?
+- Where did some of your first dates take place?

-- How long were you dating before you decided to get married?
+- How long did you date before deciding to get married?

-- What’s the story of your marriage proposal?
+- What is the story of your marriage proposal?

 - What was your wedding like?